dmitriyklyuzov/coding-challenges/readme.md

 # Coding challenges

-A collection of my soultions of various coding challenges solved with PHP
+A collection of my soultions of various coding challenges solved using PHP

 ## Usage